AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-groups.md

 1. Select **Save**.

-Each group is added to the community and assigned the Community Member role.
+Each group is added to the community and its users are assigned the Community Member role.

 ## Remove groups from a community